Same-sex marriage in Indiana: Developments after legalization

 The U.S. Supreme Court ruled in Obergefell v.
-Hodges on June 26, 2015 that same-sex couples have a constitutional right to marry under the Due Process and Equal Protection clauses of the Fourteenth Amendment, legalizing same-sex marriage nationwide in the United States.
+Hodges on June 26, 2015, that same-sex couples have a constitutional right to marry under the Due Process and Equal Protection clauses of the Fourteenth Amendment, legalizing same-sex marriage nationwide in the United States.
 Indiana statutes have yet to be modified to reflect legalization, with various unenforceable and void provisions still referring to marriage as being a heterosexual union.
 In January 2020, a bill to ban child marriage was the source of a "political fight" concerning the same-sex marriage provisions.
 The bill would have raised the minimum age of marriage from 15 to 18.
 According to the Associated Press, a House committee voted 9–1 in favor of the bill "after hearing from women who testified they were 15 or 16 when their parents forced them to marry men who had raped or molested them and then faced more abuse before being able to escape the relationship".
 After Representative Matt Pierce introduced an amendment to remove the unconstitutional sections banning same-sex marriage, House Speaker Brian Bosma refused to call the bill to the floor.
 In March 2020, a bill banning child marriage passed the House and Senate, but without the same-sex marriage amendment.

-Marriage statistics
+In January 2024, four Republican lawmakers introduced a bill to ban same-sex marriage in Indiana and forbid the recognition of marriages validly performed out of state.
+The bill was widely considered unconstitutional by political experts and advocates, and failed to pass before the end of the legislative session in March 2024.

+Native American nations

+Same-sex marriage has been legal on the reservation of the Pokagon Band of Potawatomi Indians since May 8, 2013.
+The first same-sex marriage was performed for Daniel Hossler and Enrico Perez in Dowagiac, Michigan on June 20, 2013.
+Their marriage was also the first marriage ever performed on the reservation.

+While there are no records of same-sex marriages as understood from a Western perspective being performed in Native American cultures, there is evidence for identities and behaviours that may be placed on the LGBT spectrum.
+Many of these cultures recognized two-spirit individuals who were born male but wore women's clothing and performed everyday household work and artistic handiwork which were regarded as belonging to the feminine sphere.
+This two-spirit status allowed for marriages between two biological males or two biological females to be performed in some of these tribes.
+Potawatomi society has traditionally recognized two-spirit individuals, known as mnedokwé ([mnədoˈkʷɛ], plural: mnedokwék), who "sought out female company" from an early age, possessed the "work skills" of both sexes, "talked like women", and were regarded as "esteemed persons with special spiritual powers".
+Ruth Landes reported in 1970 that they were "said to possess visions…but not to practice sorcery.
+[Mnedokwék] exemplified a distinct category of 'power'."